Galloping Coroners: Musical style

 In 1975 Galloping Coroners started with basic rock instruments, 3 electronic guitars and drum, enriched with a kettle drum to enhance roaming tribal sound.
 By the 90's VHK kept their psychedelic-shaman-punk musical ideology while their music developed to a more complex instrumentation.
-On 1997 Requenquering The Eden I LP they used tablas, kettle drums, roto, earthen drum, acoustic guitar, reed pipe, whistle, percussion, bass, electric guitar, vocals with guests adding violin, flute, double bass, hurdy gurdy and vocals.
+On 1997 Reconquering Eden I LP they used tablas, kettle drums, roto, earthen drum, acoustic guitar, reed pipe, whistle, percussion, bass, electric guitar, vocals with guests adding violin, flute, double bass, hurdy gurdy and vocals.
 This trend got its peak point with full acoustic performances of Galloping Wonder Stag, Grandpierre's later formation from 2005.
 Galloping Coroners, including their international career have sung exclusively Hungarian lyrics.

 Galloping Coroners' music may best describe as "shaman punk" or "psychedelic hardcore" - new categories created by western critics in the '80s to define the original sound of the band.
 Historically Galloping Coroners started 1–2 years before punk movement in 1975, from independent roots.
-Galloping Coroners' music was mainly determined by band founder Atilla Grandpierre's vision of music and the Universe.
+Galloping Coroners' music was mainly determined by band founder Attila Grandpierre's vision of music and the Universe.
 He said, he was not interested in music like western punk bands, Iggy & The Stooges and others.
 He was impressed by psychedelic, progressive rock music: "I liked very much early Pink Floyd, especially See Emily Play and the first Blue Cheer album, Vincebus Eruptum.
 The most important song for me was Out of Focus."
 He was also influenced by German progressive rock, especially krautrock (early Amon Düül, Popol Vuh, Ash Ra Tempel).